25 Frugal Family Entertainment Ideas Without TV

 Jump rope has become a favorite in our household.
 We’ve turned it into a daily challenge, seeing who can do the most jumps without stopping.
 It’s incredible how quickly the kids have improved their coordination.

-When we need some quiet time outdoors, we practice our aim with frisbee golf.
+When we need quiet time outdoors, we practice our aim with frisbee golf.
 We set up targets around the yard and take turns throwing.
 It’s a peaceful way to work on our skills together.

 Mindful Movement and Relaxation

 Yoga has become our go-to for winding down as a family.
-We roll out our mats in the living room and follow free online videos.
+We roll our mats in the living room and follow free online videos.
 It’s amazing how even the youngest can follow along and feel the benefits.

 On nice evenings, we take a family walk around the neighborhood.
 We play I-spy or have silly walking contests.
 It’s a great way to exercise, chat about our day, and connect without screens.